JhaoZ/APCSP-Full-Score-Exemplar/README.md

 # APCSP-Full-Score-Exemplar
-A perfect score exemplar of the APCSP performance task,
+A perfect score exemplar of the APCSP performance task.